 When I was around 11 or 12 years old, my friend and I were obsessed with the video game Mortal Kombat.
 Like a lot of kids, I spent a lot of time playing video games.
 Unlike most however, I wanted to learn how to make my own games.

-Being the late 90’s, there was no YouTube or kids coding programs, so I used books from the library and the dial up Internet in my Dad’s office to search for tutorials and wasted way too much printer paper printing off what I found.
+Being the late 90’s, there was no YouTube or kids coding programs, so I used books from the library and the dial up Internet in my Dad’s office to search for tutorials and wasted way too much printer paper printing off pages of programming code.

-I discovered Linux around the early 2000s.
+I discovered Linux around the early 2000s after reading the book Rebel Code.
 For a teenage hobbyist at the time, the brand new Windows XP was too expensive and I was looking for an alternative.
 I found Red Hat 7.3 on the back of a magazine and never looked back.

-My first paid development job was for a new business my friend was starting.
-It was an adult entertainment business and he needed a simple website to start advertising.
+The website was for a new business my friend was starting, and he needed a simple website to start advertising.
 Up until then I’d been a Linux geek, hacking on Python to create small games as a hobby, but when my friend asked me to build him a website I quickly learned HTML and CSS, searched online for free website templates and found something that looked similar to what he wanted and customized it for him.